The von Baeyer family and some in-laws on the Internet

 • Madelynn von Baeyer -- My niece, PhD in archaeobotany, working in Germany.

-• Lili von Baeyer -- My niece, an horologist in Philadelphia.
+• Lili von Baeyer -- My niece, a horologist in Philadelphia.

 paintingHere are two paintings by Veronika.
 The first was done in 1952 when she was 16 in St. Patrick, Quebec.
 The Prime Minister, Louis St. Laurent, passed by and praised it.
 She replied that it was for her father's birthday.
-Later, she did a portrait of his grandson.
+Later, she did a portrait of the Prime Minister's grandson.
 See his letter of thanks and more of the story.

 The second was done by Veronika circa 1955 in Ottawa: a view of Bank Street bridge, shown in Exploring the Built Heritage of Old Ottawa South, 2014, and the Old Ottawa South History website.